-A: The Memorandum and Articles of Association, as currently in effect, provides for the return of DHC's Initial Public Offering proceeds held in the Trust Account to the public shareholders if there is no qualifying business combination(s) consummated by March 4, 2023.
+A: The Memorandum and Articles of Association, as currently in effect, provides for the return of DHC's Initial Public Offering proceeds held in the Trust Account to the public shareholders if there is no qualifying business combination(s) consummated by December 4, 2023.
 As explained below, the purpose of the Extension Amendment Proposal and, if necessary, the Adjournment Proposal, is to allow DHC additional time to complete the Business Combination.
-DHC believes that it is in the best interests of DHC and its shareholders to complete a Business Combination and that it is in the best interests of DHC's shareholders that DHC obtain the Charter Extension.
+DHC believes that it is in the best interests of DHC and its shareholders to complete a Business Combination and that it is in the best interests of DHC obtain the Charter Extension.
 DHC believes a Business Combination could provide significant benefits to its shareholders.
 Therefore, DHC is asking for an extension of this timeframe.
-Accordingly, if the Extension Amendment Proposal is approved, DHC's Amended and Restated Memorandum and Articles of Association would be amended in the form attached as Annex A to extend the date by which we must consummate an initial business combination to December 4, 2023 (or such earlier date as determined by the Board).
+Accordingly, if the Extension Amendment Proposal is approved, DHC's Memorandum and Articles of Association would be amended in the form attached as Annex A to extend the date by which we must consummate an initial business combination to May 4, 2024 (or such earlier date as determined by the Board).

-Without the Charter Extension, DHC believes that DHC will not be able to complete any Business Combination on or before the Termination Date.
+Without the Charter Extension, DHC believes that DHC will not be able to complete the Business Combination on or before the Termination Date.
 If that were to occur, DHC would be forced to liquidate.